An effective theory of GW and FJRW invariants of quintics Calabi-Yau manifolds: Introduction

 where $\ti\psi_i$ is the $i$-th $\psi$-class of $\overline\cN$, and $\ti \psi_z$ is the $\psi$-class of the distinguished node-branch of $\Upsilon'$ (cf. \cite[page 3 line 20]{Chi}).
 By our construction we have $\ti\psi_i=f\sta \bar \psi_i$, $\ti \psi_z=\lam_k\sta \bar{\psi}_z$, where $\lam_k:\Upsilon'_k\to \Upsilon_k$ is defined similar to that of $f: \overline \cN\to\Mbar$. $\ti\kappa_k$ is the standard $\kappa$-class of $\overline\cN$.

-Applying $f\lsta$ to the above formula, one checks that the first two terms on the right hand side of the identity coincide with that in the startment of the lemma.
-For the third we use the commutative square
+Applying $f\lsta$ to the above formula, one checks that the first two terms on the right hand side of the identity coincide with that in the statement of the lemma.
+For the third term we use the commutative square